haoliuhoward/howardliu-lab/content/authors/Zihuan Feng/_index.md

 # Is this the primary user of the site?
 superuser: false
-title: Nadiya Kostyuk
+title: Zihuan Feng

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+# - Lab Co-Director
+- Graduate students
 # - Principal Investigators
-- Current Co-Investigators
+# - Researchers

 ---